ShaunaGordon/shaunagordon.github.com/content/posts/2010-03-24-create-latest-feed-in-silverstripe-with.markdown

-Title: "Create a 'Latest' Feed in SilverStripe with SimplePie"
+Title: Create a "Latest" Feed in SilverStripe with SimplePie
 Date: 2010-03-24 17:00
 Comments: true
 Category: tech